Everything We Know About 'Atlanta' Seasons 3 and 4

-The series, which debuted back in the fall of 2016 and returned with 11 new episodes in March 2018, has only grown in popularity during its hiatus, and the people want to know: When will we get to see more adventures involving Alfred, Earn, his on-again, off-again girlfriend Van (Zazie Beetz), and their pal Darius (Lakeith Stanfield)?
-The delay can be partially attributed to the rise of Glover with his Grammy-winning song and video "This Is America," his roles in Solo and The Lion King, his film project Guava Island with Rihanna, and his surprise album 3.15.20.
-Regardless, a lot more Atlanta is in the works, and here's what we know about the next two seasons so far.
+The series, which debuted back in the fall of 2016 and returned with 11 new episodes in March 2018, has only grown in popularity during its lengthy hiatus, and the people want to know: When will we get to see more adventures involving Alfred, Earn, his on-again, off-again girlfriend Van (Zazie Beetz), and their pal Darius (played by the Oscar-nominated LaKeith Stanfield)?
+Before the COVID-19 pandemic hit, the delay was partially attributed to the rise of Glover with his Grammy-winning music career as Childish Gambino, roles in Disney blockbusters and franchises, and major TV production deals.
+But, regardless, a lot more Atlanta is in the works, and here's what we know about the next two seasons so far.

 How many episodes will there be in Atlanta Seasons 3 and 4?Originally, Seasons 3 and 4 were both guaranteed eight episodes, but (thankfully) that number was upped once the writers got back into the writer's room and fleshed things out.
 Deadline reports Season 3 will feature 10 installments and Season 4 is sticking with eight.
 It's right around the range the series is used to, with Season 1 featuring 10 episodes and 2 including 11.
 We'll take what we can get.